Milanhj/sis-qspd/README.md

 True equilibrium of a stochastic $SIS$ model is $0$ for all values of $R_0$, but the system can come to a separate, quasi-equilibrium if prevented from reaching the disease-free state.
 This quasi-stationary distribution approaches a geometric distribution when $R_0 <1$, and a normal distribution when $R_0 >1$.
 If a disease is disappearing ($R_0 <1$), the distribution of infectious cases should be approximately geometric.

 I use two methods from Näsell 1996 to approximate the quasi-stationary distribution for different $R_0$.
 Both methods use an iterative scheme to approximate the Kolmogorov forward equations and solve for quasi-stationary distribution indirectly.
+We can then use these approximations to plot the probability density at quasi-equilibrium for different values of $R$.

 The first, $p^1$, and second, $p^2$, approximations are given by,